 while I was still a child in transition.

 stopped for a few days of her trip

-and came into the port of Piraeus*to visit and refuel. *port of Athens
+and came into the port of Piraeus* *port of Athens

 The captain did not allow visitors to board

 Very few boarded,